ehsanaghaei/SecureBERT/README.md

 # SecureBERT

-[SecureBERT](https://arxiv.org/pdf/2204.02685) is a domain-specific language model to represent cybersecurity textual data which is trained on a large amount of in-domain text crawled from the online resources.
+[SecureBERT](https://arxiv.org/pdf/2204.02685) is a domain-specific language model to represent cybersecurity textual data which is trained on a large amount of in-domain text crawled from the online resources. ***See the presentation on [YouTube](https://www.youtube.com/watch?v=G8WzvThGG8c&t=8s)***

 ![image](https://user-images.githubusercontent.com/46252665/195998237-9bbed621-8002-4287-ac0d-19c4f603d919.png)